sokra/node-voo/README.md

 - Creates v8 cache data for executed javascript files.
 - Groups javascript files that are used together.
 (These groups are called "Voo"s.)
-- Stores a cache file next to the root javascript file of each group.
+- Stores a cache file into the systems temp directory.
 - Puts lazy required files into separate cache files.
 - Learns which modules are required conditionally and puts them into separate cache files.
 - Improves startup speed of node.js applications after a few runs